On this page:

 In another life, our family lived in Seoul, South Korea and Bangkok, Thailand for six years as expats.
 We have family and also a property in the Wairarapa and like to get over there when there is a break from the busy life at Weir House.

 Nga mihi nunui ki a koutou katoa, I am Rayleen Hirini (Assistant Head of Hall at Weir House) a.k.a.
 Ray-Ray.
-This is my fifth year working at Weir House and for the last four years I have been the Night Manager.
+I have worked at Weir House since 2009, with four years spent as the night manager.

-My new role this year as the Assistant Head of Hall will now give me the opportunity to meet residents during the day time (exciting!), and you will find me in the front office.
+My role as the Assistant Head of Hall gives me the opportunity to meet residents during the day time (exciting!), and you will find me in the front office.

 I am of Tuhoe, Te Ati-hau-nui-a-papa-rangi and Nga Wairiki descent and have recently completed a BA in Maori Resource Management in 2012 from Victoria University.
 Really looking forward to meeting you all—see you on Move-in Day!